 If you’ve already had a fall, you should discuss it with your GP.
 They can do some balance tests with you to check if you might fall again.

-Your GP can also refer you to the Brighton and Hove Osteoporosis and Falls Prevention Service.
+Your GP can also refer you to the Brighton & Hove Falls and Fracture Prevention Service.

 Get more information about services to call for help in an emergency.